-Our first interview is with two Michelin-starred Hélène Darroze, who tells us about the challenges she has faced in her 30-year career, the differences between London and Paris, and how Brexit will affect her cross-Channel kitchen.
+This interview in our series with top chefs, in partnership with Champagne Ayala, is with three Michelin-starred Hélène Darroze, who tells us about the challenges she has faced in her 30-year career, the differences between London and Paris, and how Brexit will affect her cross-Channel kitchen.

 Hélène Darroze says that she didn’t play with dolls as a little girl.
 She was born in south-west France, where her family ran a restaurant that her great-grandparents had founded in Villeneuve-de-Marsan in the Landes.
 “I grew up in the kitchen,” she says.
 “Any time I was not at school, I was concentrating on the world of food – and it was amazing.”

 Since March, however, any little girl who does play with dolls might find herself holding an Hélène Darroze Barbie doll.
 Mattel, Barbie’s manufacturer, chose Darroze as one of 14 modern-day role models honouring ‘women who have broken boundaries in their fields and have been an inspiration to the next generation of girls’.

 Champagne Ayala: Celebrating over 160 years of history, Champagne Ayala was one of the original twenty-six Grandes Marques Champagne Houses, received a Royal Warrant in 1908, and became a part of the Bollinger family in 2005.
 With its longstanding commitment to the restaurant industry, Champagne Ayala is known for its fresh and elegant wines, made with precision and delicacy, and crafted in a boutique scale by winemaker Caroline Latrive, who was one of the first female Cellar Masters in the region.
 Ayala’s well-balanced Chardonnay-focused blends and low dosage make it a terrific epicurean pairing.
 No wonder the wines have been served in the UK for over 100 years in many of London’s most prestigious establishments.